AEmotionStudio/ComfyUI-MagnifyGlass/README.md

 - **🔑 Toggle Follow Key**: Use a configurable key (default 'H') to toggle the 'Follow Cursor' behavior on the fly.

-![Always Active Mode in Action WEBP](images/always_active_action.webp)
+![Always Active Mode in Action WEBP](images/always_active_action.webp) *(🔒 Always Active & 🔑 Toggle Follow Key Showcase: you can essentially set the glass preview where ever you want on the canvas and toggle it off and on.)*

 ## 📥 Installation